HISTORY OF IMEB

-IMEB was formed in response to many requests from teachers of music, speech, drama and theatre arts looking for an alternative examination system.
+IMEB was formed in 1998 by Dr Tim Smith and Dr Darrell Hines in response to many requests from teachers of music, speech, drama and theatre arts looking for an alternative examination system.

-Being an international board of examiners, IMEB delegates can be found around the globe, such as in Hong Kong, Dubai and Indonesia.
+Being an international board of examiners, IMEB delegates can be found around the globe, such as in Hong Kong, Malaysia and Sri Lanka.

 About our Syllabus